Secure Random Sampling in Differential Privacy: Sampling implementations

 As noted in Section~\ref{sc:bg:gauss}, a na\"ive implementation of the Box-Muller transform in sampling from the Gaussian distribution presents vulnerabilities.
 The question therefore arises of how best to protect Gaussian samples from the Mironov attack, and there are two immediate considerations: \begin{enumerate} \item Discard one of the pair of Box-Muller samples, or \item Make use of both samples, noting that $\frac{1}{\sqrt{2}}(N_1 + N_2) \sim \N(0, 1)$. \end{enumerate}

 Both of these choices are mathematically identical (albeit with the outputs $\frac{\pi}{4}$ out of phase\footnote{Since $\cos(\theta) + \sin(\theta) = \sqrt{2} \cos\left(\theta - \frac{\pi}{4}\right)$}), but it may be a more elegant implementation using standard libraries to opt for the second option.
-Extending this choice to generating Gaussian samples from multiple Box-Muller draws, using the infinite divisibility described in Section~\ref{sc:main:gauss}, we use $2n$ samples from the Box-Muller transform, and divide the result by $\sqrt{2n}$.
+Extending this choice to generating Gaussian samples from multiple Box-Muller draws, using the infinite divisibility described in Section~\ref{sc:main:gauss}, we use $2n$ samples\footnote{We need only use $n$ samples for sampling procedures that do not share uniform variates between executions, for example the \texttt{normalvariate} method in Python's \texttt{random} library, which uses the Kinderman-Monahan sampling procedure~\cite{KM77}.} from the Box-Muller transform, and divide the result by $\sqrt{2n}$.
 This can be implemented in Python as follows, after importing the \texttt{math} and \texttt{random} libraries:

 Readers are encouraged to discard the first result from Box-Muller before sampling in this way, to ensure no carry-over of uniform variates from a previous draw, which may have already been successfully attacked.